Why this guide exists

 | Debounce | SMTP ping | Returns "catch-all" label | Budget-friendly for high volume |

-| Post-Verification Invalid Rate | Decision | Action |
+| Invalid Rate in Raw Vendor Output | What this tells you about your data source | Action |

 |---|---|---|

-| Under 2% | Send | Proceed — monitor bounce rate on launch |
+| Under 2% | Excellent source | Send the Valid subset; monitor bounce rate on launch |

-| Any spam traps detected | Do not send | Investigate source; remove all flagged addresses |
+| Any spam traps detected | Source is contaminated | Do not send any of these — remove all flagged addresses and investigate the source |

 Run this before every new campaign: